EnergyMashupLab/NIST-CTS-Agents/docs/PrinciplesOfOperation/README.md

 POST methods:

-1. POST action (request from SC, CreateTender for full requirements for a time period)
+1. POST action (ClientCreateTender request from Client/SC for full requirements for a time period)

-    1. Query position
+    1. Query position (from Position Manager)

     2. Compare, subtract and POST remaining requirements as CreateTender to LMA.
-Log
+Log.

-    3. RETURN/POST CreatedTender message to SC
+    3. REPLY CreatedTender message to Client/SC

 2. POST action (request from LMA, CreatedTender)